 With the awarded European Cross-Border Grant programme, Journalismfund.eu supports (since 2009) professional journalists who have good ideas for cross-border investigations and for research on European topics.

-The next application round is Thursday 11 March 2021 at 12 pm CET.
+The next application deadline is Thursday 20 May 2021 at 12 pm CEST.

 With this pilot project, Journalismfund.eu aims at addressing the shortage of local independent journalism by awarding grants to local investigative journalistic projects in Belgium and the Netherlands and stimulating cross-border collaboration.